-Qualified Longevity Annuity Contracts (QLACs) were approved on July 1, 2014, by the U.S. Departments of Labor and Treasury for use in approved retirement plans and Traditional IRAs.
-This is a game-changing product for consumers because of its low commission, but agents don't actively learn about and sell it for that same reason.
+Qualified longevity annuity contracts (QLACs) were approved on July 1, 2014, by the U.S. Department of the Treasury and the Internal Revenue Service (IRS) for use in approved retirement plans and Traditional IRAs.
+This is a game-changing product for consumers because it allows consumers to set aside money for later in life that isn't subject to required minimum distributions (RMDs).

 How a QLAC Works

-That is a big deal becuase it means your taxes will be lower on your RMDs.
+That is a big deal because it means your taxes will be lower on your RMDs.
 A QLAC is the only annuity type that can do this.
-The maximum you can invest in a QLAC as of mid-2019 is $130,000.
-For example, if you have a total non-Roth IRA asset of $520,000 on Dec.
-31, 2018, you can buy a $130,000 QLAC in 2019, according to rules in place in mid-2019.
-This represents 25% of the previous year-end balance.
+The maximum you can invest in a QLAC is $135,000 or 25% of your account balances.
+For example, if you have total non-Roth IRA assets of $540,000, you can buy a $135,000 QLAC.
+This represents 25% of your balance.

-QLACs can be structured for a joint payout with your spouse, along with COLA (Cost of Living Adjustment) increases.
-(There is an associated cost for this.)
+QLACs can be structured for a joint payout with your spouse, along with cost of living adjustment (COLA) increases.
 You can also set up the contract so that 100% of any unused principal money goes to your listed beneficiaries, not the annuity company.
+There are associated costs for this.

-The primary problem with QLACs is the limited amount of money you can place in one.
-Currently, the ruling states that the maximum total dollar amount you can place in a QLAC is the lesser of $130,000 or 25% of your non-Roth IRA.
+The primary problem with QLACs is the limited amount of money you can place in them.
+The maximum total dollar amount you can place in a QLAC is the lesser of $135,000 or 25% of your employer retirement accounts and non-Roth IRAs.
 An increase of $5,000 per year has been in effect since Jan.
-1, 2018.
-There is no set increase schedule.
+1, 2018, but there is no set increase schedule.

-Annuities are structured to provide principal protection and income payments, and can help plan for longevity, legacy, and long-term care needs.
+Annuities are structured to provide principal protection and income payments, and they can help plan for longevity, your legacy, and potential long-term care needs.
 The QLAC product is very pro-consumer for these purposes.